 Spending Time Outside, Together

-Outdoor activities inspire in various ways and this is often increased when the experiences are shared with others.
-In a recent review of current research, scientists surmise that contact with nature does not simply positively impact our physiological health, but has a potentially positive impact on mood and sense of connection.
-This feeling of being part of something larger than one’s self directly impacts our perceptions.
-The data shows that when individuals feel part of something larger than themselves, symptoms of depression and stress are reduced while feelings of happiness and positivity increase.
-Harkening to Maslow’s hierarchy of needs, an individual’s self-actualization is accentuated in greater context beyond just ‘self’ and this is a critical component of growth.
+Outdoor activities inspire us in various ways, and this elevation is often increased when experiences are shared.
+In a recent review, scientists surmise that contact with nature not only positively impacts our physiological health but can also improve mood and a tangible sense of meaning connection.
+The feeling of being part of something larger than oneself directly impacts perception, mood, and even longevity.
+The data show that when individuals feel part of something larger than themselves, symptoms of anxiety, depression, and stress are reduced while feelings of happiness and positivity increase.
+Harkening to Maslow’s hierarchy of needs, an individual’s self-actualization is accentuated in a greater context beyond just ‘self’, and this is a critical component of the evolutionary path of growth.

 These conclusions are no surprise.
 We are sensitive creatures, affected by the power of belonging.
-Many experience elevated feelings and emotions such as awe when sharing feelings and experiences, and this can increase through interconnectedness in nature.
-Furthermore, when striving for goals, accomplishments, and milestones with friends and peers, we may feel greater inspiration.
-Watching shooting stars, sharing a challenging climb, noticing a whale breach, or hearing coyotes in the night.
-These experiences are powerful, and elevate our tangible sense of being in the world.
+Many experience feelings and emotions such as wonder and awe in nature and this can increase through interconnectedness.
+Furthermore, when striving for goals, accomplishments, and milestones outdoors, we are motivated when with friends and peers.
+Watching shooting stars, sharing a challenging multi-pitch climb, noticing a whale breach, or hearing coyotes in the night.
+These experiences are powerful and can amplify our tangible sense of being in the world.
 It’s the memories we make that generate meaning in our lives—in and of connection.

 RESOURCE HIGHLIGHTS

--Community and connection also plays a part in our longevity, so get outside with friends and family
+-Community and connection play a part in our longevity

--Structure is great but be spontaneous, too - flexibility is good for the brain
+-Structure is great, but be spontaneous - flexibility is good for the brain

 -Don’t be afraid to live happily ever after

-There are many tales of solo athletes who thrive on the time alone and there are also groups that experience significant transformation as a team in the wilds.
-When we reach the peak of a challenging two-day adventure to share a breathtaking view or we have meaningful connection with friends in the surf at sunset, we tap into communion.
-We are not alone.
+Being alone in nature is hugely gratifying as well.
+There are many tales of solo athletes who thrive on the time alone, but the data on group dynamics is truly fascinating.
+Studies find groups can experience significant transformation, both individually and as a team in the wilds.
+Adventure activities create a profound context for awareness, communication, and integration.
+When we reach the peak of a challenging two-day adventure to share a breathtaking view, or we have a meaningful connection with friends in the surf at sunset, we tap into presence and communion.
+We are reminded of the reality that we are not alone.
 When it comes to mental health and longevity, relationships play a huge role.
 Community is key.

-Studies show that isolation is a major factor when it comes to mental health struggles, substance use and abuse, alcohol addiction, and other unhealthy or problematic behaviors.
-Solitude has been studied by researchers for years but following the pandemic, isolation and the impact it has on mental health is now of greater concern.
-We are social creatures by nature, who need connection, and camaraderie.
-Social connection is a foundational aspect of our overall well-being.
+Studies show that isolation is a significant factor when it comes to mental health struggles, including substance use and abuse, alcohol addiction, and other unhealthy or problematic behaviors.
+Researchers have studied solitude for years, but following the pandemic, isolation and the impact it has on mental health is now of greater concern.
+We are social creatures by nature who need connection and camaraderie.
+Social connection is a foundational aspect of mental health and our overall well-being.

-It is part of the human experience to be in community — we need each other.
+It is part of the human experience to be in community—we need each other.
 When we place this awareness in the context of adventure activities, the potential positive outcomes grow exponentially.
-If we want to go hiking, we often ask a friend and this goes for snowboarding, skiing, surfing, paddle boarding, biking, camping, climbing, kayaking, and on and on.
+If we want to go hiking, we often ask a friend, and this goes for snowboarding, skiing, surfing, paddleboarding, biking, camping, climbing, kayaking, and so on.
 In fact, many sports outside call for camaraderie and support as best practice.
 And it’s not just for a physical spotter—in this line of thinking, we are talking about a mental health spotter, too.
 We can hold each other accountable, with compassion and love.
 Safety in numbers takes on a whole new meaning.

 Adventure experiences in nature foster depth in relationships and increase our sense of belonging and responsibility to and for one another.
 Whether on belay, holding the stick in a raft, shooting video on a wave, or holding the map and compass, together, we’re better.